sahiedu/bebop_ros_examples/README.md

 <p align="center"><img src="https://i.imgur.com/G9SAn9K.png" width="1000" /></p>

 ### bebop_gps_example
 This package gets the GPS data (Latitude Longitude and Altitude) provided by the drone through a ```sensor_msgs::NavSatFix```and display the values on the Bebop's camera image.
+Additionally, the program displays the information of the percentage of charge of the battery.
+This allows us to know when it is necessary to recharge it.

 ```